paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

-The current proposal assumes that implementing an incorruptible DAO within an existing organization or workplace is a long-term decision aiming to establish the DAO as a permanent—rather than short-term or temporary—internal decision-making structure.
+The current proposal assumes that implementing an incorruptible DAO within an existing organization or workplace is a long-term decision aiming to establish the DAO as a permanent collaborative and cooperative—rather than a short-term, finite or temporary—internal decision-making structure.

 Over time, the solution scope and operating rules of a DAO may benefit from continuous improvement and refinement.
 The current proposal recommends managing a DAO using a decision-making loop of observation, orientation, decision and action ([OODA](https://thedecisionlab.com/reference-guide/computer-science/the-ooda-loop)) with changes implemented weekly or monthly.